Markov chain approach to the distribution of ancestors in species of biparental reproduction: Dilution of sample space via gauge group of dilations

-The sample space of $ x(t)$ is different for each $t$-generation , and there is enormous difficulty to solve the equation \eqref{evolu}.
-We considered a \textit{dilution} of $\mathbb{S}_t$ into a big set $\mathbb{S}\supseteq\mathbb{S}_t$, for all $t$, consisting of replacing the endpoint $\mathfrak{n}_t$ by a huge number $N$.
-The dilution can be viewed as a \textit{dilation} represented in the substitution rule $\mathfrak{n}_t\longmapsto N$, such that $\mathbb{S}=[0,N]$.
+The sample space of $x(t)$ is different for each $t-$generation, thus there is enormous difficulty to solve the equation \eqref{evolu}.
+We considered a \textit{dilution} of $\mathbb{S}_t$ within a larger set $\mathbb{S}\supseteq\mathbb{S}_t$, for all $t$, consisting of replacing the endpoint $\mathfrak{n}_t$ by a huge number $N$.
+This dilution can be viewed as a \textit{dilation} represented with the substitution rule $\mathfrak{n}_t\longmapsto N$, such that $\mathbb{S}=[0,N]$.
+On the other hand we know that there exist a certain $T-$generation that can be considered as the end of the process.
 The existence of a limit generation, $T$, allows us to choose $N=\mathfrak{n}_T$.
-Consequently we can solve the problem in this \textit{dilated sample space} and recover the lost endpoint because of the dilation through a suitable transformation.
+Consequently we can solve the problem in this \textit{dilated sample space} and then recover the lost endpoint caused by the dilation through a suitable transformation.
 The price to pay for it is the need of renormalization of the distribution defined on $\mathbb{S}$ to compensate the dilution effect.
 The renormalization takes place by a linear transformation which modifies the norm of the distribution for each generation.
-This \textit{local} transformation, in the sense of depends on each $t$, leads to the conclusion that these are structured as a \textit{gauge group}, specifically a \textit{group of local dilations}.
-Essentially we will say that the distribution defined on $\mathbb{S}_t$ is equivalent to the renormalized distribution which is defined on the dilated sample space $\mathbb{S}$.
-In summary, we can interpret that the process on $\mathbb{S}_t$ is the result of a process on this bigger set $\mathbb{S}$ which interacts with another process on the complement set $\mathbb{S-S}_t$.
+This \textit{local} transformation (i.e. depends of each $t$), is structured as a \textit{gauge group}, specically the \textit{group of local dilations}.
+Essentially, the distribution defined on $\mathbb{S}_t$ is equivalent to the renormalized distribution which is defined on the dilated sample space $\mathbb{S}$.

+In summary, we can interpret that the process on $\mathbb{S}_t$ is the result of a process on this larger set $\mathbb{S}$ which interacts with another process on the complement of $\mathbb{S}_t$, denoted by $\mathbb{S-S}_t$.
 This interaction is represented by the renormalization of the distribution defined on $\mathbb{S}$, in an effective theory context.
-As long as the process on $\mathbb{S}$ is much simpler then the description on $\mathbb{S-S}_t$ will be more complex.
+As long as the process on $\mathbb{S}$ becomes much simpler, the description on $\mathbb{S-S}_t$ will be more complex.
+This is the basis for the dilation transformation, which is discussed in the appendix sections \textbf{A5} and \textbf{A6}.